abrdo/CommunityTrainingAPI/README.md

 2.2 	update-database

-# if new database (or application) creation dont forget:
+# if you make new database (or application) creation based on this project dont forget:
 in appsettings.json:
 refactor the database nam "CommunityTrainingData" (2 occurance) refactor in program.cs the reference for it (reactor "CommunityTrainingData")